 From 2001, Dan lectured Chemistry and Metallurgy in the School of Engineering and Information Technology at Murdoch University.
 He also served as the Education Manager for two Cooperative Research Centres at Murdoch University, both the Parker Centre for Hydrometallurgy and the Centre for Sustainable Resource Processing.
 Dan lives with his wife, Karen, and their two pups, Rocky and Bomber, in Perth, Western Australia.

 Dan has been a passionate communicator of science his entire life.
 As a researcher, science teacher, a lecturer and a writer, Dan has worked to make scientific principles more understandable to people of all ages.
-While a high school science teacher in Hawaii, he developed, wrote and illustrated his own laboratory manuals that were published by his employer, St Joseph School.
+While a high school science teacher in Hawaii, he developed, wrote and illustrated his school laboratory manuals that were published by his employer, St Joseph School in Hilo.
 His students used his LET’S DO CHEMISTRY and LET’S DO PHYSICS manuals there for many years.
 As a PhD student and Education Manager of two Cooperative Research Centres in Australia, Dan authored over 60 academic papers and spoke at conferences and symposia on five continents.
 He continued or after his formal retirement as an adjunct lecturer at Murdoch University volunteering in the Be a Metallurgist for a Day (BAMFAD) offerings for school students.
 Under the sponsorship of the Rio Tinto-Murdoch Uni STEM Schools Outreach Programme, the program provided hands-on laboratory experiences for hundreds of high school students each year.